cultuurnet/stoplight-docs-authentication/docs/user-access-token.md

 ## Audience

-The audience that you need to request in both authorization flows should always be `https://api.publiq.be`.
+Both authorization flows require an `audience` parameter when redirecting the user to the authorization server to log in.
+In both scenario's the audience should be set to  `https://api.publiq.be`.

 ## Scope

-You will need to request one or more [scopes](./scopes.md) depending on the amount of APIs you need access to.
+When redirecting the user to the authorization server to log in, you will need to include one or more `scope`(s) that should be included in the resulting token.
+The exact scopes are determined by which APIs you need access to.
+More info can be found in the [scopes](./scopes.md) documentation page.